yannickseurin/lean-works/README.md

 ## Overview

+- *ToMathlib.lean*: general lemmas that don't fit anywhere else and could potentially be pushed to Mathlib.
 - *Negligible.lean*: Some results about negligible functions.
 It includes the proof of a theorem by Bellare about the equivalence of two definitions of negligibility for a family of functions (namely, Theorem 3.2 from https://eprint.iacr.org/1997/004.pdf).
 - *Probability.lean*: General results about probabilities.
 For example, we prove that if `f : α → β` is bijective, then drawing `a` uniformly from `α` and applying `f` yields the uniform distribution on `β`.
-- *ToMathlib.lean*: general lemmas that don't fit anywhere else and could potentially be pushed to Mathlib
+- *Pke.lean*: Definitions about public-key encryption schemes (syntax, correctness, IND-CPA security).

 ## Prerequisites